 both on every trade.
 This means that a trader will only record profit for it to cover the cost of the

 Other Fees to Consider

 Many brokers charge deposit fees and withdrawal fees.
-Some brokers do charge hidden fees.
+Usually forex brokers in Canada do charge hidden fees.

 You need to consider these fees before you start trading that Forex broker.
 The hidden fees